yt-dlp/yt-dlp/README.md

                                      supported: mp4|flv|ogg|webm|mkv|avi)
     --postprocessor-args NAME:ARGS   Give these arguments to the postprocessors.
                                      Specify the postprocessor/executable name
-                                     and the arguments separated by a colon ':' to give the argument to only the specified postprocessor/executable.
+                                     and the arguments separated by a colon ":" to give the argument to the specified postprocessor/executable.
 Supported
                                      postprocessors are: SponSkrub,
                                      ExtractAudio, VideoRemuxer, VideoConvertor,